Gearotons

 • Wide voltage range (12-24V) for flexible power options

-• High-precision position control with build in encoder and PID control loop that runs at 32 kHz
+• High-precision closed loop control with build in encoder and PID control loop that runs at 32 kHz

 • Integrated over-current, over-voltage, and over-temperature protection